mikke89/RmlUiDoc/pages/cpp_manual/svg.md

 cmake -B Build -S . --preset samples -DBUILD_SHARED_LIBS=OFF -DRMLUI_SVG_PLUGIN=ON
 ```

 If you built LunaSVG using the above procedure, you may need to additionally add `-Dlunasvg_ROOT="Dependencies/lunasvg/build"` to the CMake configure command.
-Further, for LunaSVG 3.0 and later, you may also need: `-Dplutovg_ROOT="Dependencies/lunasvg/build/_deps/plutovg-build"`.
+In some cases, you may need to provide the path to the PlutoVG dependency of LunaSVG as well, e.g.: `-Dplutovg_ROOT="Dependencies/lunasvg/build/plutovg"`.

 Once it has been successfully configured, you can now try out the sample for the plugin.
 Build and run the included `rmlui_sample_svg` target the same way you would with any other sample.